-VMLite Workstation is a Virtualization product based on VirtualBox (Open Source).
-It works very similar to Microsoft Virtual PC but gets rid of the limitations of Virtual PC.
-An interesting feature of VMLite Workstation is that it supports running of a 64-bit guest Operating System on a 32-bit host Operating System.
+VMLite Workstation is a virtualization product based on VirtualBox (open source).
+An interesting feature of VMLite is that it lets you run a 64-bit guest OS on a 32-bit host OS.
 So if you are running 32-bit Windows 7, you will be able to run 64-bit Windows XP with the help of VMLite Workstation.

-As opposed to Virtual PC, VMLite supports saving of multiple live snapshots of the virtual machine.
+VMLite supports saving multiple live snapshots of the virtual machine.
 This is like versioning.
 If you don’t like the current version of the environment, you can always revert to a previous state using a previous snapshot saved by VMLite Workstation.

 4. VMWare Server

-VMWare Server is a free Virtualization software from VMWare.
-Although its support has ended but it can still be downloaded and used for free.
-VMWare Server supports almost all the Operating Systems as guests or hosts but 64-bit guest OS cannot be installed on a 32-bit host.
-VMWare Server has support for USB devices and also supports bridged, NAT and host only network interfaces.
+VMWare Server is a free virtualization software from VMWare.
+Although its support has ended, it can still be downloaded and used for free.
+VMWare Server supports almost all the operating systems as guests or hosts, although a 64-bit guest OS cannot be installed on a 32-bit host like in VMLite.
+VMWare Server has support for USB devices and also supports bridged, NAT and host-only network interfaces.

-VMWare Server comes with administrative tools package which can be installed from the File menu.
-The administrative tools make it easier to communicate between the host and the guest Operating System without locking the mouse and enabling of cut, copy, paste and drag and drop operations across host and guest OS.
+VMWare Server comes with an administrative tools package which can be installed from the File menu.
+The administrative tools make it easier to communicate between the host and the guest operating system without locking the mouse, enabling things like cutting, copying, pasting and dragging-and-dropping between host and guest OSes.

 Other Virtualization Solutions

-While researching for this article, I have come across some very useful software which may not be free but are worth a look.
-While free solutions can be used for home and SOHO businesses, commercial products can satisfy the needs of large enterprises.
-I’m listing down the software that I came across during my research:
+There are plenty of other useful virtualization tools which may not be free but are worth a look.
+While free solutions can be used for home and SOHO businesses, commercial products can satisfy the needs of larger enterprises.
+Here are some of the ones we’ve found:

-VMWare Workstation is very similar to VMWare Server but it is still supported by VMWare.
+VMWare Workstation Pro is very similar to VMWare Server but is still supported by VMWare.

-QEMU is another popular Virtualization solution but I couldn’t find QEMU for Windows.
-The downloads are only available for Linux.
+QEMU is another popular virtualization solution available for Windows, Mac and Linux.

 Paragon Go Virtual was another good Virtualization software but it seems to have been discontinued.
 It can be downloaded from Majorgeeks.

-I hope this article will serve as a good guide for Virtualization software.
-If I have missed anything or you have suggestions about this topic, please communicate via comments below.
+This article should serve as a good guide for Virtualization software.
+If we’ve missed anything or you have suggestions about this topic, please let us know via the comments below.